ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Password_attacks.md

 5. The report lists the current results of the campaign including number of users targeted and success rate.
 Since we entered Lynne's password the report shows "1 of 1 users compromised".

-### Task 3: Configure and launch a Password Spray attack using the Attack Simulator
+### Task 3: Configure and launch a Password Spray attack

 1. Go to the Office 365 Security & Compliance center (https://protection.office.com).